Natural Parents and Marital Status

 A.R.S. § 14-2114(B)When a Natural Parent Cannot Inherit

-Arizona also places a condition on natural parents who want to inherit from their child.
-A natural parent can only inherit if they openly treated the child as their own and did not refuse to support them.
-This prevents a parent who abandoned or neglected a child from benefiting from the child's estate.
+Under probate law, a natural parent can only inherit from a deceased person who was their child if two conditions are met.
+The parent must have openly treated the child as their own.
+The parent must not have refused to support the child.
+This prevents a parent who abandoned or neglected a child from benefiting from the child's intestate estate.